LachlanWilliams/LachlanWilliams.github.io/README.md

 Both the Wave Function Collapse and Retro Game are now accessible as clean subdomains, providing a much more organized and professional portfolio experience! 🎮✨

-- **Collatz Conjecture Visualization**: An interactive visual demonstration of the Collatz Conjecture, showing the sequence for any starting number and how numbers converge to 1.
-(See `collatz-visualization/`)